mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 So the reality you live in is really *essence of being*.
 So you don’t know, you cannot touch it, you cannot pin down what reality is, [...] what is the place you live in.
 It’s vast.
 The more you research, the more you don’t know.
 It’s very big, vast.
 That is reality.

-So [...] dharma is “manifestation of his essence”, [the] essence of beings, or sometimes it is called “Reality”.
+So [...] dharma is “manifestation of his essence,” [the] essence of beings, or sometimes it is called “Reality.”
 What is this?
-This is kind of a “sea of suchness”. *Suchness* is truth, or vastness of existence.
+This is kind of a “sea of suchness.” *Suchness* is truth, or vastness of existence.
 So reality or essence of beings is really vast as the sea.

-And also [dharma is] “the boundless storehouse of excellencies”.
+And also [dharma is] “the boundless storehouse of excellencies.”
 Wonderful things [are] in it.

 So that’s why we have to practice patience.
 Under all circumstances, unfavorable or favorable conditions, anyway we have to practice patience, and we have to make effort, we have to take care of with discipline, and we have to practice meditation and wisdom.

 *Meditation* means tranquilization.
 And *wisdom* is clear observation – in [Zen], sometimes [we say] *vipassana*.
 Meditation is called *shamata*; *shamata* is one-pointedness.
 So very naturally your mind, your body becomes tranquil, tranquilized.
 So meditation is the [...] practice of tranquilization, and wisdom is clear observation, by which you can see the essence of human life, which is going up and down, up and down.
 So the core of existence, core of the human world, samsaric world, we can see it, by wisdom.
 So that’s why clear observation; we say *vipassana*.

-So very naturally we have the “boundless storehouse of excellency”.
+So very naturally we have the “boundless storehouse of excellency.”
 That is dharma.
 That’s why, whatever happens, let’s learn the dharma, believe in the dharma, and devote yourself to the dharma, constantly.
 This is great encouragement.

 #### 59:42